AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Overview.md

 ## Overview

-Event Markers are very helpful elements of the chart, as they allow showing user explicitly an event that took place at a specific moment of time.
+Event markers are very helpful elements of the chart, as they allow showing user explicitly an event that took place at a specific moment of time.

 AnyChart Stock has a very flexible and convenient set of tools for working with event markers.
 Here is a brief list of what it can do: